 Which MONISTAT® product is best?
 Since MONISTAT® 1, 3, and 7 all include the active ingredient miconazole, you can feel confident that you’ll be covered no matter which MONISTAT® product you choose.
 Optimal treatment for non-albicans yeast is unknown, however, the CDC recommends that a longer duration of therapy may be needed; 7-14 days of a topical azole like MONISTAT®.
 CDC also recommends against using the leading oral prescription because of resistance.2

-This selection of single-dose products (1200 mg of miconazole nitrate) may be the perfect solution for busy women with active lifestyles.
-Available in LESS MESS Ovule® form.
+Monistat® 1 Combination Pack is a single-dose product (1200 mg of miconazole nitrate) may be the perfect solution for busy women with active lifestyles.
+Available in Ovule® form.
 Use as directed.

 - Richter SS et al., Antifungal susceptibilities of Candida species causing vulvovaginitis and epidemiology of recurrent cases.
 J Clin Microbiol.
 2005;43(5):2155-2162.